ddribin/nerdy-nights/README.markdown

 The Nerdy Nights ca65 Remix
 ===========================

 The [Nerdy Nights][nn] is a series of tutorials on how to program for the NES on the Nintendo Age forums.
-The walk the user through basic graphics and sound applications, with nice descriptions and sample projects.
+They walk the user through basic graphics and sound applications, with nice descriptions and sample projects.

 The tutorials where originally written in [NESASM][nesasm] and tested on [FCEU XD SP][fceuxdsp].
 However, these work best primarily on Windows, and I use Mac OS X.  This is the Nerdy Nights NES tutorials, ported to ca65, the macro assembler included with the [cc65 compiler][cc65] and tested on [Nestopia][nestopia].
-I also prefer that ca65 uses a linker, and code can be separated out into multiple source files.
+I also prefer that ca65 uses a linker, since it's more flexible than a single source file.

 Differences from NESASM Source
 ==============================

 Most of the differences between the NESASM code and ca65 are straight syntax differences.
 For example, ca65 doesn't support `.dw` and uses `.word` instead.  ca65 also does not support the NES extensions, like the iNES header macros, like `.inesprg`.
 We have to specify the exact bytes used for the iNES header.
 I also prefer coding in all lower case.

 The biggest difference is that ca65 uses a linker to place code at specific addresses, instead of `.org` statements.
 The linker uses segments to separate code that belongs at different addresses, and defines this mapping in a configuration file.
 The configuration file used when running `ld65` with the `-t nes`, it uses the `nes.cfg` linker configuration file.
+In order to keep things simple, all apps use the default NES linker configuration file.

-The linker configuration file, included at the end of this document, essentially defines the iNES mapper and parameters we need to set in the header.
+The NES linker configuration file, included at the end of this document, essentially defines the iNES mapper and parameters we need to set in the header.
 For example, the `ROM0` and `ROM2` memory regions require that we use mapper 0 (NROM) with 32KB of PRG-ROM and 8KB of CHR-ROM.
 Thus, our iNES header is defined as:

 <pre>
 .segment "HEADER"